Local-first tools for serious work.

 cli-tools

-A TypeScript monorepo of local CLIs for macOS apps, Granola notes, browser tabs, and social workflows that agents can call during real work.
+A TypeScript monorepo of local CLIs for macOS apps, Granola notes, browser tabs, and social workflows.

 View repo